-The course is separated into two parts that run at the same time.
+The course is separated into two parts.

 Part 1 covers the underpinning theories and principles of interpreting and translation.
 It is mandatory for all candidates.